kuttaineh/unknotted/README.md

 ### What happens when the dialectic is applied?
 Compliance to the dialectic results in a distractive fight for a needless monopoly of power.
 The benefits of land and labor become a prize for corporatists and socialists alike with the result remaining the same: the treatment of otherwise free human beings as subjects to a chaining ideology.

+### A shared inheritance
+To avoid war, we must recognize the Earth as our shared inheritance.
+An efficient gov't operates in accordance with the principle that each individual shall receive their equal share of this inheritance in perpetuity.
+The full value of natural resources made private through extraction fee, resource lease agreement, and any actual pollution cleanup charges have to be collected.

+Taxpayers need to be able to track where their tax dollars go in order so that the same are enabled to determine the appropriate size of government.
+So that people may be free, trade must be free.
+Revenue therefore must come via charges from that natural resource use which goes beyond any single human's use past the inheritance share.

 ### Priorities
 >“People were created to be loved.
 >Things were created to be used.